Bengaluru: Media

 All India Radio started AM broadcasting from its Bengaluru station on 2 November 1955.
 In 2001, Radio City became the first private FM radio channel in the city.
 As of 2020, major FM radio stations included BIG FM, Radio Mirchi, Radio City, and Red FM.
 The Bangalore Amateur Radio Club, an amateur radio club was established in 1959.

 The government run Doordarshan broadcasts terrestrial and satellite television channels from its Bengaluru centre set up on 1 November 1981.
-A production centre was established in the Doordarshan's Bengaluru office in 1983, thereby allowing the introduction of a news program in Kannada on 19 November 1983.
+A production centre was established in the Doordarshan's Bengaluru office in 1983, thereby allowing the introduction of a news programme in Kannada on 19 November 1983.
 A 140 m high television tower was commissioned on 1 March 1985 for the broadcast of television programmes.
 Doordarshan launched DD Chandana, a Kannada satellite channel, on 15 August 1990.
 In September 1991, Star TV was the first private satellite channel to be launched in the city.
 Since the late 2000s, Direct To Home (DTH) services became available in Bengaluru.